Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Gusto offers 401(k) plans through its partner, Guideline.
 In this partnership, a company subscribing to Gusto can start a 401(k) plan to offer its employees.
 Guideline has plans that can fit almost any size of business and the needs of the employees.

 Administrators can start the process inside Gusto by clicking the Benefits tab.
-In the 401(k) section, click on the Offer New Benefits link.
-Then click Next.
+Click on the Offer New Benefits link in the 401(k) section.
+Then Next.
 Add the desired information before clicking the Get Started button.

 Gusto will send the administrator to the Guideline website.
 The administrator will be able to research and pick from several different options in retirement account plans.